Return On Ad Spend (ROAS)

 ROAS = $20,000 / $5,000 = 4.0

 You can calculate roas at different levels based on what you want to know: campaign-level, channel-level, by region, by audience, etc. This will allow you to see not only if your ads worked, but to see where they worked best.
+For example, ROAS may look strong even when cost per acquisition (cpa) is rising, depending on purchase behavior and monetization.

 Step 4: Analyze and Visualize ROAS Data